RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Utility

-- `testcafe` enables to execute the keyword-driven solution;
+- `testcafe` enables to execute the keyword-Driven solution.
-- `xlsx` enables to read the excel file with data dynamically from the path:
+- `xlsx` enables to read the excel file with data dynamically from the ./path-to-tests/*(.xlsx).
-- `xpath-selector.js` enables to access the xpath
+- `xpath-selector.js` enables to access the xpath(LocatorValue).

 ## Error rendering

-- this execution will report for each file reported in the stack trace
+- this execution will report for each file reported in the stack trace.

 ```
 C:\ProcessDrive\TestCafe\Trails\Keyword_Driven>testcafe chrome Keyword-Driven.js